ergodicio/inverse-thomson-scattering/docs/source/inputs.rst

 Other options
 --------------------

-The ``other:`` section includes options specifieying the types of data that are being fit and other options on how to perform the fit.
+The ``other:`` section includes options specifying the types of data that are being fit and other options on how to perform the fit.

 - ``load_ion_spec`` is a boolean determining if IAW data will be loaded.